 Liquidation is essentially:-

-The above are essentially the same thing and the final stage of the process involves dissolving the company or business in question.
+The above are essentially the same thing and the final stage of the process is to dissolve a company or business.

 There are three different ways to Liquidate or close down a company:

 When an insolvent company that cannot pay off its debts chooses to be Liquidated to resolve this.

 As this form of Liquidation is voluntary, more options are available to the business and the process is director-led.

 It is generally thought of as a better option than Compulsory Liquidation as it is easier to control and less costly.

 When a court orders an insolvent business or company to wind up / close down.

 It generally comes about after a creditor has taken legal action against the business through a Winding Up Petition.